Let’s see if Populus Coworking can save your small business a few thousand dollars a month on office space.

 Turbine Flats Coworking seeks to provide a shared, community-driven workspace for location-independent workers.
 As a member, you’ll be an active part of what Turbine Flats is and does for you and for others.

 Turbine Flats provides you with access to the common workspace, internet, office equipment, conference space, knowledge resources, and other services.
 With the ability to come and go at any hour and free parking you’ll be able to get it all done.

-Located at 26th and Farnam Street, Populus is building the most flexible way to work in Omaha.
+Located at 26th and Farnam Street, Populus is building the most flexible way to office in Omaha.
 We have over 10,000 square feet of inspired space ready for your startup or small business.
-Populus provides our members with all-inclusive pricing so you have one simple bill each month for all of your workspace expenses.
+Populus provides our members with all-inclusive pricing so you have one simple bill each month.